AlessandroMinali/rye/views/extra.md

         info("default", self)
       end
     }
-This is one of the examples that come in the [rum repo from github](https://github.com/chneukirchen/rum).
+This is one of the examples that come in the <a href="https://github.com/chneukirchen/rum" target="_blank">rum repo from github</a>.
 If you haven't already, grab the repo and run the app from the `/sample` folder with the command `rackup path.ru`.
-Go to [http://localhost:9292](http://localhost:9292) and see if you can guess/visit all the valid paths this app serves besides the default fallback response.
+Go to <a href="http://localhost:9292" target="_blank">http://localhost:9292</a> and see if you can guess/visit all the valid paths this app serves besides the default fallback response.
 - - -
 Let's get started.
 I'll be skimming over things I've already covered and pointing out new or interesting features I have yet to discuss, the first being:

     use Rack::ShowStatus
-`:use` is a [rack method](https://github.com/rack/rack/blob/4b33af1c80c822cbcbb69113ff1e54f9454921c1/lib/rack/builder.rb#L62-L87) that is *used* to load in [middleware](http://stackoverflow.com/questions/2256569/what-is-rack-middleware), which "catches all empty responses and replaces them with a site explaining the error."
+`:use` is a <a href="https://github.com/rack/rack/blob/4b33af1c80c822cbcbb69113ff1e54f9454921c1/lib/rack/builder.rb#L62-L87" target="_blank">rack method</a> that is *used* to load in <a href="http://stackoverflow.com/questions/2256569/what-is-rack-middleware" target="_blank">middleware</a>, which "catches all empty responses and replaces them with a site explaining the error."
 Middleware is a pretty cool part of rack that allows you to stack and rearrange rack apps on top of each other.
 Each middleware is a rack app that has a chance to add or change the `env`, `response` and `request` before passing it to the next app.
 For example rails is basically a giant tower of rack middleware!
 Here is a peek at what a default rails app looks like:

 	use Rack::Sendfile
 	use ActionDispatch::Static